Hackquantumcpp/csii/README.md

 ## California Standardized Ideological Index (and associated metrics)

-This repo contains all the code for the CSII metric, and associated metrics like VAIR.
+This repo contains all the code for the CSII and VAIR metrics.

 ### Data Acknowldgement